natevw/ShutterStem/PHILOSOPHY.md

 (Buzzword: peer-to-peer replication)

 Speaking of hubs, a mainframe sitting beneath a desk at home makes a pretty poor one when a photographer is at a friend's cabin.
-ShutterStem must enable photo curation on any device (at least, devices not crippled by anti-competitive censorship), syncable to any other device without coordination with one "master" library.
+ShutterStem must enable photo curation on any device (at least, any device not crippled by anti-competitive censorship), syncable to any other device without coordination with one "master" library.
 In fact, ShutterStem should take care of the syncing itself without placing undue burden on any other part of the system.